abbeylawal/binary_trees/README.md

 And value is the value to store in the new node
 Your function must return a pointer to the created node, or NULL on failure or if parent is NULL If parent already has a left-child, the new node must take its place, and the old left-child must be set as the left-child of the new node.

+#### 4. Is leaf

+Write a function that checks if a node is a leaf

+    Prototype: int binary_tree_is_leaf(const binary_tree_t *node);
+    Where node is a pointer to the node to check
+    Your function must return 1 if node is a leaf, otherwise 0 If node is NULL, return 0